AveroLLC/reporting-api-exercise/README.md

 ```

 ### Menu Items
-menu items represents:
-- some food or beverage that can be order and added to a check as an ordered item as seen above under check.
+An individual food or beverage that will appear on a check as an ordered item.
-- ```cost``` is the amount that it cost the business to make prepare the a menu item.
+- `cost` is the current amount that it will cost the business to make prepare the a menu item.
-- ```price``` is the amount that is charged to the customer.
+- `price` is the current amount that will be charged to the customer.
 ```json
 {
      "id":"a7c9f9f0-4936-4a4a-88d7-f9f76ebce1bd",